Stephen Harper: Public transit

-In 2006, Harper introduced a Public Transit Tax Credit, where individuals could claim 15 per cent of the cost of a transit pass each year.
+In 2006, Harper introduced the 'Public Transit Tax Credit', where individuals could claim 15 per cent of the cost of a transit pass each year.
 From 2006 to 2013, the Harper government invested over $5 billion towards public transit projects in Canada.
 In 2006, the federal government provided $697 million towards the Toronto York–Spadina Subway Extension.
 In September 2013, Finance Minister Jim Flaherty announced a federal contribution of $660 million towards the Scarborough Subway Extension.

 Transparency

 Starting in 2006, the Harper government implemented policies that had the effect of reducing transparency.
 During this government, scientists employed by the government were not able to speak with the media and inform the public of their findings without government permission, the government made significant cuts to research and other forms of data collection, and significant destruction and inaccessibility of government-held data and documents occurred.

-During the Harper government, it was not possible for government-employed scientists to openly speak about the government policy that prohibited communication with the media.
-However, following the election of a new government in 2015, several scientists who were or had been employed by the government came forward to confirm the allegations made by anonymous sources during the Harper years.

-The government made drastic cuts to scientific research and data collection.
 Over 2,000 scientists were dismissed and funding was cut from world renowned research facilities.
 Cuts were also made to many essential programs, some so deep that they had to shut down entirely, including the monitoring of smoke stack emissions, food inspections, oil spills, water quality, and climate change.
 During this time, the long form census was also discontinued as a mandatory part of the census.
 This was ostensibly due to privacy concerns, however, the number of complaints about privacy proved to be minimal.

+During the Harper government, it was not possible for government-employed scientists to openly speak about the government policy that prohibited communication with the media.
+However, following the election of a new government in 2015, several scientists who were or had been employed by the government came forward to confirm the allegations made by anonymous sources during the Harper years.

 The government closed a number of government libraries without consultation on the closings or the process involved.
 The manner in which it was done received significant criticism because it left the remaining information in disarray, inaccessible for research.

+Appointments

+In 2008, Harper appointed Mark Carney to the office of governor of the Bank of Canada.
+According to Carney, in 2012, Harper asked Carney—who was then governor of the Bank of Canada—if he would join the Conservative government as minister of finance.
+Carney declined, stating in a February 2025 interview with the CBC that he felt it "wasn't appropriate" for him to proceed with the offer because he felt it was not right to "go directly from being governor into elective politics."
+In 2013, Harper appointed Stephen Poloz to the office.

-Supreme Court appointments
+Supreme Court

-Harper chose the following jurists to be appointed as justices of the Supreme Court of Canada by the governor general:
+Harper chose the following jurists to be appointed as justices of the Supreme Court of Canada: